Terence J. Byres

 Jonathan Pattenden is Senior Lecturer in the School of International Development at the University of East Anglia.
 His research analyses processes of accumulation, exploitation, and resistance through a focus on rural-based labour, circular migration, state-society relations, government poverty reduction programmes, pro-labouring class government regulations, and organisations of the labouring class.

-Shreya Sinha (email@example.com) is Postdoctoral Research Associate in the Department of Geography at University of Cambridge.
+Shreya Sinha (firstname.lastname@example.org) is Postdoctoral Research Associate in the Department of Geography at University of Cambridge.
 She holds a PhD from the Department of Development Studies at SOAS University of London.
 Her research focuses on capital accumulation, class differentiation and neoliberalism in rural northwest India.
-Shreya was the Editorial Assistant of the Journal between 2015 and 2018.
+Shreya is also the curator of the Agrarian Questions website.

 Enrique Castañon is a PhD student in the Department of Development Studies at SOAS University of London.
 Funded by a SOAS Research Studentship, his PhD project explores the contradictory development of agrarian capitalism amongst smallholders in eastern Bolivia.
 Before joining SOAS, he has conducted research and consultancy work for various organizations in his home country of Bolivia, including Oxfam, Trocaire, the United Nations and the Ministry of Rural Development.